 Everything from the doorbell outside your house to the staircase that takes you up in the first place is a result of the influence of design.
 Whether or not we are mindful of it, great design solves practical problems in ways that seem almost too obvious to be genius.
 And that is exactly what a good exhibit design does for your brand when your company decides to participate in a trade show.
 Above all else, it solves problems.

 And even though a lot of attendees may not knowingly appreciate it, they will still be able to sense whether or not your booth design is working in your favor.
 They will be able to ascertain this by the amount of white space inside your booth, by the ease of navigation through the expanse, by the lighting that illuminates their face a little too harshly while completely missing your products and messaging, by the video playing on the touchscreen wall whose sound is drowned out by the chaos of the show floor, and most importantly, by the way the display moves (or doesn’t move) them to take some sort of action.

 In other words, there are a thousand ways for an attendee to be able to differentiate a good booth design from a bad one, and it is their ability to make this judgment in a span of four seconds that makes it incredibly crucial for you to ensure that you fall in the first category.
 After all, you will be surrounded by thousands of your competitors, who will all be vying for the undivided attention of the same group of people.
 This is perhaps your only chance to stand out and make a memorable impression.

-So, without further preamble, here are 10 creative booth design ideas that will give your brand the leverage it needs to stand out at any trade show:
+So, without further preamble, here are 10 creative trade show booth design ideas to attract visitors at the time of trade show: